 The F-1 student visa is for academic students only.
 Anyone with an F-1 student visa may enter the United States as a full-time student at an accredited college, university, seminary, conservatory, academic high school, private elementary school, or other academic institution, or in a language-training program.

 Note: You cannot get an F-1 student visa unless you are enrolled in a program or course of study where you can earn credit towards a degree, diploma, or certificate, and your school must be authorized by the U.S. government to accept international students.

-B. What must you do before you apply for F-1 student visa?
+B. What must you do before you apply for an F-1 student visa?

 Before you apply for an F-1 student visa, you need to comply with certain requirements.